Editorial Policies

 Open Access Policy

-Jurnal Teknologi dan Sistem Komputer (ISSN:2338-0403provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-The published articles will be available in JTSiskom website and their full text can be download freely.
+Jurnal Teknologi dan Sistem Komputer (ISSN:2338-0403) provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+The published articles will be available on the JTSiskom website, and their full text can be downloaded freely.

 Archiving